Home

 How do I choose the appropriate method for my question?

 The right method depends directly on what you want to find out.
-If you want to know where users are jumping off, then you need quantitative data, e.g. from a funnel analysis.
-On the other hand, if you want to understand why users drop out, you need qualitative methods such as interviews or usability tests.
+If you want to know where users are dropping off, you need quantitative data, e.g. from a funnel analysis.
+If you want to understand why users drop off, you need qualitative methods such as interviews or usability tests.

 Rule of thumb: